-Insert the (generic) type of aircraft used by the operator to carry out the transfer flight
+Insert the (generic) type of aircraft used by the operator to carry out the transfer flight appointed as team member for the preparation of the shipment for carriage.

 4. Author

 Insert the name of the air terminal representative responsible for cargo build-up, drawing up the documents and preparation of the shipment for carriage by aircraft.